Wakame salt snacks to cheer about

 Gold: oven-baked wakame fries with Kewpie mayonnaise

 Silver: cooked king prawns with lemon and wakame salt

 Bronze: hot steamed wakame flavoured edamame beans with sesame seeds

-If you’ve never heard of wakame salt or don’t have a Japanese supermarket right up the road from your house like I do, don’t panic – you can easily get your hands on it thanks to local gourmet salt producer Tasman Sea Salt, which sells wakame salt (and other flavoured salts) online.
+If you’ve never heard of wakame salt or don’t have a Japanese supermarket nearby, don’t stress.
+You can easily get your hands on it thanks to local gourmet salt producer Tasman Sea Salt.
+These guys sell wakame salt and other flavoured salts online.
 And for those of you who still aren’t keen on the idea of eating seaweed, you could try snacking on edamame.
-These immature soy beans are a popular Japanese snack that’s a great source of plant-based protein, as well as fibre, antioxidants and vitamin K. Eat them on their own, or spruce them up with one of the many other flavoured salts available.
+These immature soy beans are a popular Japanese snack that’s a great source of plant-based protein.
+They’re also rich in fibre, antioxidants and vitamin K. Eat them on their own, or spruce them up with one of the many other flavoured salts available.